 “I would have loved nothing more than to pay my rent by simply giving them a referral link.”

 Whenever I was looking for a new job, I did it the inefficient way.
 I would look up job listings, set up email & app alerts, browse through said listings during the day, save the ones I am interested in, and spend around 30 minutes to an hour during the evenings applying to each one of them.
-Sometimes, I would apply to over 40 positions in a given day.
+Sometimes, I would apply to over 40 positions on a given day.

 I would track each one of my applications on a spreadsheet.
-And I would be proud of myself for having more than 15% interview success rate from my cold applications.
+And I would be proud of myself for having more than a 15% interview success rate from my cold applications.
 Not bad, right?
 Well, this is just survivorship bias telling me that I must be doing something good because my results are good.

 After a bunch of lessons learned, stories traded over networking, and various conversations had with other people, I came to realize that there are a small number of outliers that stand out differently from others in their job application process.
 And their results are fantastic.
 I want to talk about them.